Skip to article frontmatterSkip to article content

 python -m pip install jupyter-book --pre

-# Otherwise the links will not be correctly set up for th webpage
+# Otherwise the links will not be correctly set up for the webpage

 export BASE_URL="https://marinholab.github.io/OpenExecutableBooksRobotics"